dpdahal/dotnet-blazorwasm-crud-example/README.md

 -- dotnet new blazorwasm -n CRUD

-- goto CRUD folder and type following command
+- Go to the CRUD folder and type the following command ** dotnet run
-## dotnet run